 One study, focused research on the association of depression with the quality of life in cancer patients (Brown, Kroenke, Theobald, Jingwei, & Wanzhu, 2010).
 This study sampled 405 oncology patients of a randomized controlled group for management of pain and depression via questionnaire (Brown et al., 2010).
 This study also included a secondary analysis that examined the additive and independent effects of anxiety and depression in cancer patients and their quality of life (Brown et al., 2010).
 The study found that 397 patients had pain, depression, or both (Brown et al., 2010).
 The study found that 135 patient’s had both anxiety and depression (Brown et al., 2010).
 174 patient’s had depression but not anxiety (Brown et al., 2010).
 In the study, 88 oncology patients had neither anxiety nor depression (Brown et al., 2010).
 The study concluded that anxiety and depression had additive and independent effects of the cancer patient’s quality of life (Brown et al., 2010).
 It was also noted that depression had multiple effects of quality of life and how QOL was perceived (Brown et al., 2010).
 This study did not note any limitations (Brown et al., 2010).

 A systematic review also established the importance of interventions for depression (Fultcher et al., 2008).
-The article literature review was based upon articles that only included interventions for depressive symptoms or major depressive disorder (Fultcher et al., 2008).
+The systematic review was based upon articles that only included interventions for depressive symptoms or major depressive disorder (Fultcher et al., 2008).
 The articles were discarded if they were only about caregivers or pediatric patients (Fultcher et al., 2008).
 Nine systematic or meta-analyses were found which supported the pharmacological, psychosocial, and psychoeducational interventions (Fultcher et al., 2008).

 Each study was reviewed in detail and was rated based upon the strength of the evidence to support the article (Fultcher et al., 2008).
 The articles that provided the best support and evidence were articles that included psychoeducational ad psychosocial interventions (Fultcher et al., 2008).
 These interventions provided the best management of depressive symptoms in cancer patients with all types of cancer (Fultcher et al., 2008).
 These interventions included cognitive-behavior therapy, education regarding cancer and depression, and counseling (Fultcher et al., 2008).
 This review also provided information regarding pharmacologic interventions although not many studies have examined the results/effectiveness of the medications when treating depression of cancer patients (Fultcher et al., 2008).
 Complementary interventions were also examined although the studies were limited (Fultcher et al., 2008).
 The review concluded that there is a need for further recognition and interventions for cancer patients with depression and by education by nurses, patients, and other health care professionals it can be better treated and the patient’s QOL can increase (Fultcher et al., 2008).